greenhas/spg_website/content/Work/2021-06-08-PhD-programs.md

 ---
 date: 2021-06-08T13:49:36-04:00
-title: "PhD programs can be different from each other, but so many PhD students and their instructors believe that everyone will understand their particular lingo and milestones if they just throw them around."
+title: ""
-tags: ["micro"]
+tags: ["micro","Work"]
 ---
+PhD programs can be different from each other, but so many PhD students and their instructors believe that everyone will understand their particular lingo and milestones if they just throw them around.